Weapons (Long War)

 - Reflex Rifle (Marksman Rifle): +1.5 crit damage against flanked/exposed units

-- Plasma Sniper Rifle (Sniper Rifle): +1.5 crit damage against units 35+ tiles away
+- Plasma Sniper Rifle (Sniper Rifle): +1.5 crit damage against units 35+ range away (i.e. roughly the max range of an extended range weapon such as Marksman Rifles or LMGs)

 - Plasma Novagun (SAW): can be steadied